StevKast/CSE-274-DataStructures/README.md

-# CSE-274-DataStructures
+# CSE 274 Data Structures
-Data Structures homework and labs for Norm's CSE 274
+Data Structures homework and labs for Norm's CSE 274 at Miami Univeristy This repo is only used for code samples for employers